Heterodontosaurus: Skull and dentition

 An unusual feature of the skull was the different-shaped teeth (heterodonty) for which the genus is named, which is otherwise mainly known from mammals.
 Most dinosaurs (and indeed most reptiles) have a single type of tooth in their jaws, but Heterodontosaurus had three.
 The beaked tip of the snout was toothless, whereas the hind part of the premaxilla in the upper jaw had three teeth on each side.
 The first two upper teeth were small and cone-shaped (comparable to incisors), while the third on each side was much enlarged, forming prominent, canine-like tusks.
 These first teeth were probably partially encased by the upper beak.
 The first two teeth in the lower jaw also formed canines, but were much bigger than the upper equivalents.

 The canines had fine serrations along the back edge, but only the lower ones were serrated at the front.
 Eleven tall and chisel-like cheek-teeth lined each side of the posterior parts of the upper jaw, which were separated from the canines by a large diastema (gap).
 The cheek-teeth increased gradually in size, with the middle teeth being largest, and decreased in size after this point.
 These teeth had a heavy coat of enamel on the inwards side, and were adapted for wear (hypsodonty), and they had long roots, firmly embedded in their sockets.
 The tusks in the lower jaw fit into an indentation within the diastema of the upper jaw.
 The cheek-teeth in the lower jaw generally matched those in the upper jaw, though the enamel surface of these were on the outwards side.
 The upper and lower teeth rows were inset, which created a "cheek-recess" also seen in other ornithischians.
+Despite the different types of teeth, their histology and enamel microstructure was not complex.
+But while the enamel thinned out towards the outer surface of the teeth, a thick band of wear-resistant dentine arose concurrently with the thinning enamel, and formed the cutting crest of the occlusal surface, a roletypically filled by enamel.